New Highway Code Rules for 2022: Everything You Need to Know

 The update also encompasses how an electric charger should be used, recommending drivers to park close to the charging point in order to avoid charging cables turning into hazards for pedestrians; displaying a warning sign whenever possible and lastly, once the charging has been completed, neatly return the charging cables for others to use, in order to avoid creating an obstacle for other road users.

 These are the most significant changes we thought we’d make you aware of.
 However, 10 sections and a total of 50 rules of the Highway Code have been added or updated.
-If you’re interested in finding more about it, please click here.
+If you’re interested in finding out more about it, please click here.